Wren6991/Hazard3/test/sim/sw_testcases/Readme.md

 }
 ```

 The contents of the `EXPECTED-OUTPUT` comment is simply compared with the logged text from `tb_puts`, `tb_printf` etc. Tests might log a range of output here, such as `mcause` values in exceptions.
+The contents of this comment may have inline `//` comments embedded within, and these are stripped by the test script before comparing with the output.
+This is useful if some of the test output requires some brief inline explanation in the test source.

 To run the tests: